Pigzaum/DRPUDEC/README.md

-# Benchmark instances and Detailed Results for the DRPUDEC paper
+# Benchmark instances and detailed results for the DRPUDEC paper

 This repository contains all benchmark instances and the complete set of detailed results associated with the paper: